SudoCode7/Compare-Shop/README.md

 Hey Guys, :-)
-This idea had originally struck me when we were constantly looking on various grocery sites to buy groceries.
+This idea had originally struck me when I was constantly looking on various grocery sites to buy groceries.
 Searching same thing overand over again, which made me to write this program.
 I have compiled 2 programs-